sassoftware/python-swat/doc/source/getting-started.rst

 Running CAS Actions
 -------------------

-To test your connection, you can run the `serverstatus` action.
+To test your connection, you can run the ``serverstatus`` action.

 .. ipython:: python

    out = conn.serverstatus()
-   print(out)
+   out

 Handling the Output